 Protecting Children from online threats has never been so important.
 We use the Internet for just about everything, but it is a dangerous place.
 Fraud is rife, spam is never-ending, and viruses are everywhere.
 The biggest risk is to children who spend endless hours playing online games or watching YouTube.
 When they ask for that new free game on their tablet, how often do you check that it is suitable?
 Even if it is, do inappropriate adverts come up for adult sites when you are not supervising them?
 As they get older and less innocent, there are vast amounts of adult content that will cause all sorts of damage to young minds.

 Panorama did a program about the deliberately addictive design of applications on Smartphones: The Dark Side: via @bbciplayer.

 Social media risks

-If the content is not damaging enough, many of the websites with adult content also have viruses and other Malware which will cause computer problems and commit identity theft.
+If the content is not damaging enough, many websites with adult content also have viruses and other Malware, which will cause computer problems and commit identity theft.